Skip to content

 chat.infer([text],skip_refine_text=True,params_refine_text={"prompt":'[oral_2][laugh_0][break_6]'})

-By default, a different tone is randomly called for each synthesis, which is very unfriendly, and there is no specific description of the tone selection.
+By default, different tones are randomly called for each synthesis, which is very unfriendly, and there is no specific description of tone selection.

 torch.manual_seed(2222)